Julie Lassa

-Julie M. Lassa (born October 21, 1970) is a former Democratic Party member of the Wisconsin State Senate, who represented the 24th District from April 2003 to January 2017.
-She was a member of the Wisconsin Assembly for the 71st District from 1998 through 2003.
+Julie Mary Lassa (born October 21, 1970) is an American public administrator and Democratic politician from Stevens Point, Wisconsin.
+She is the administrator of the Division of Agricultural Development at the Wisconsin Department of Agriculture, Trade and Consumer Protection, since 2025.
+She previously represented the Portage County region for 14 years in the Wisconsin Senate (2003–2017), and before that served four years in the state Assembly (1999–2003).
+During the Biden administration, she served as Wisconsin administrator for USDA Rural Development.

-Early life, education and career
+Early life and education

-Born in Stevens Point, Wisconsin, Lassa graduated from Stevens Point Area Senior High School and graduated with a B.S. in political science and public administration from UW-Stevens Point in 1993.
+Julie Lassa was born in Stevens Point, Wisconsin, and has spent most of her life in the Stevens Point area, largely raised on her family's farm in the neighboring town of Dewey.
+She graduated from Stevens Point Area Senior High School and went on to attend college at the University of Wisconsin–Stevens Point; she earned a bachelor's degree in political science and public administration in 1993.

 She served as the executive director of the Plover Area Business Association and as the chair of the Portage County Democratic Party.

 Lassa is a member of the Heart of Wisconsin Business and Economic Alliance, Marshfield Area Chamber of Commerce and Industry, Business and Professional Women, and the Portage County, Wisconsin Business Council.
 Lassa was elected as a member of the Dewey Town Board from 1993 to 1994.